 An S Corporation, or S corp, is actually not alone a business entity.
 Instead, it is a tax election that an LLC can choose to use.
 An S Corp operates exactly the same as an LLC legally.
 However, it separates the owner or owners from the business for tax purposes.

 Unlike an LLC or sole proprietor, the S Corp is not subject to self-employment tax on the profits in the business.
-An owner or owners pay themselves fair salaries where employment taxes are paid.
-Then the profits are passed-through or distributed at the end of the year or possibly throughout the year.
+An owner or owners pay themselves fair salaries (reasonable compensation) and employment taxes are paid on that salary.
+The remaining profits are passed-through or distributed at the end of the year or possibly throughout the year.
 This can help create major tax savings for businesses operating at a profit.

 The C corp is a traditional corporation.
 A C corp pays corporate income taxes on the business income and then distributions or profits paid to stockholders are taxed again as dividends.
 This is where double taxation comes into play that many have heard.